ajbraus/wdi-homework/angular-intro-challenges.md

 ## Evening Challenges

 1. Make a button on each todo that deletes that todo from the array of todos.
-Add underscore and use the `_.findWhere()` function to find the todo where the title is equal to the title clicked.
+Use `ng-click="deleteTodo(todo)`.
 (Remember that to access the clicked element use the reserved word `this`)
-1.

 ## Extra Challenges